dmbarbour/wikilon/docs/AwelonLang.md

 ## Evaluation

 Evaluation will rewrite an Awelon program to an equivalent Awelon program.
 In context of annotations like `(stow)` or `(trace)`, we might produce auxiliary outputs, but not in a way that can be observed within the Awelon computation.
-Awelon is a pure language, but effects will be modeled explicitly in some limited contexts (cf. *Bots and Effects*).
+Awelon is a pure language, but effects will be modeled explicitly in some limited contexts (cf. *Bots, Effects, and Applications*).

 Primitives rewrite by simple pattern matching: